-3. CHAPTER III LOCAL OMBUDSMAN
+CHAPTER 3 LOCAL OMBUDSMAN

-Article 32 (Establishment of Local Ombudsman)
+Article 32: Establishment of Local Ombudsman

-(1) There may be, in each local government, a Local Ombudsman to deal with complaints against each such local government and institutions belonging thereto and to improve administrative systems.

-(2) Any Local Ombudsman shall perform the following duties:

-1. Investigating and handling of complaints against the local government concerned and institutions belonging thereto;

-2. Making recommendation for rectification or expressing opinions related to complaints;

-3. If the improvement of relevant administrative systems and of the operation thereof is deemed necessary in the course of handling complaints, making recommendation for, or expressing opinions on, such improvement;

-4. Examining the current state of affairs and evaluating the results of complaints handled by such Local Ombudsman and the improvement of administrative systems;

-5. Providing guidance and counseling related to the filing of complaints and assistance for handling thereof;

-6. Providing education and conducting promotional activites related to the activities of such Local Ombudsman;

-7. Partnering and cooperating with international organizations, foreign rights and interests protection institutions, etc. related to the activities of such Local Ombudsman;

-8. Cooperating with and providing assistance to individuals, corporations or organizations related to the activities of such Local Ombudsman; and

-9. Handling other matters which are entrusted to such Local Ombudsman under other Acts and subordinate statutes.
+- (1) There may be, in each local government, a Local Ombudsman to deal with complaints against each such local government and institutions belonging thereto and to improve administrative systems. - (2) Any Local Ombudsman shall perform the following duties: - 1.
+Investigation and handling of complaints against the local government concerned and institutions belonging thereto; - 2.
+Recommendation for rectification or submission of opinions related to complaints; - 3.
+If the improvement of relevant administrative systems and of the operation thereof is deemed necessary in the course of handling complaints, recommendation for, or submission of opinions on, such improvement; - 4.
+Actual condition investigation and evaluation of the results of complaints handled by such Local Ombudsman and the improvement of administrative systems; - 5.
+Guidance and counseling related to the filing of complaints and assistance for handling thereof; - 6.
+Education and publicity related to the activities of such Local Ombudsman; - 7.
+Exchange and cooperation with international organizations, foreign rights and interests protection institutions, etc. related to the activities of such Local Ombudsman; - 8.
+Cooperation with and assistance to individuals, corporations or organizations related to the activities of such Local Ombudsman; and - 9.
+Other matters which are entrusted to such Local Ombudsman under other Acts and subordinate statutes.

-Article 33 (Qualifications, etc. of Members of Local Ombudsman)
+Article 33: Qualifications, etc. of Members of Local Ombudsman

-(1) The members of each Local Ombudsman shall be commissioned by the head of the local government concerned with the consent of the local council concerned, from among the following persons who are deemed capable of fairly and independently performing duties with respect to the handling of complaints:

-1. Persons who are or were associate professors (or corresponding position thereto) or higher either at college or at an authorized research institute;

-2. Persons who are or were judges, public prosecutors or attorneys-at-law;

-3. Persons whose are or were Grade IV public officials or higher;

-4. Persons whose term of service as certified architect, certified tax accountant, certified public accountant, professional engineer or patent attorney is five years or more;

-5. Persons of high social reputation who have knowledge and experience on administration and who are recommended by non-governmental organizations.

-(2) Any member of a Local Ombudsman shall hold office for a term of four years and shall not be commissioned consecutively for a further term.

-(3) The head of the local government concerned shall, if the term of office of any member of a Local Ombudsman expires, or a vacancy occurs, commission his/her successor within 30 days after such expiration or occurrence.

-(4) The term of office of any member of a Local Ombudsman who is commissioned to fill a vacancy occurring prior to the expiration of the term of office of his/her predecessor shall newly commence.
+- (1) The members of each Local Ombudsman shall be commissioned by the head of the local government concerned with the consent of the local council concerned, from among the following persons who are deemed capable of fairly and independently performing duties with respect to the handling of complaints: - 1.
+Persons who are or were associate professors (or corresponding position thereto) or either at college or at an authorized research institute; - 2.
+Persons who are or were judges, public prosecutors or attorneys-at-law; - 3.
+Persons whose are or were Grade IV public officials or higher; - 4.
+Persons whose term of service as certified architect, certified tax accountant, certified public accountant, professional engineer or patent attorney is five years or more; - 5.
+Persons of high social reputation who have knowledge and experience on administration and who are recommended by non-governmental organizations. - (2) Any member of a Local Ombudsman shall hold office for a term of four years and shall not be commissioned consecutively for a further term. - (3) The head of the local government concerned shall, if the term of office of any member of a Local Ombudsman expires, or a vacancy occurs, commission his/her successor within 30 days after such expiration or occurrence. - (4) The term of office of any member of a Local Ombudsman who is commissioned to fill a vacancy occurring prior to the expiration of the term of office of his/her predecessor shall newly commence.

-Article 34 (Provision of Expenses)
+Article 34: Provision of Expenses